tbrowder/moving-checklist/README.md

 ### To Do

+# 4 Oct, Monday, Glass Doctor
+# 5 Oct, Tuesday, Ben, electrcian

+- [x] check new storage lock key, if it works, Ace at BWB has two more keys they are holding for me - 2 Oct, it works, get from Ace tomorrow

 - [ ] check irrigation system vs pool light
       1 Oct: Jason installed light but it's not working (seems to cause irrigation timer to give off smoke), called Gulf Coast Electrical and they will get Ben here on Tuesday next week
 - [ ] finish furniture and other lists
-- [ ] check new storage lock key, if it works, Ace at BWB has two more keys they are holding for me

 ## On closing date, 6 Oct
 - [ ] close out electricity